leandrosev/Data-Analysis-with-Python/README.md

 # Projects
+Data analysis using Python

 # Project 1: nlp.ipynb
-Calculate the letter frequency of a file and compare it to the standard letter frequencies of the english alphabet
+Calculate the letter frequency of a text file and compare it to the standard letter frequencies of the english alphabet

 # Project 2: stocks.ipynb
 1. Download from https://finance.yahoo.com/quote/IBM/history?p=IBM , IBM's stock values from 01/01/1962 up to date
 2. Find the percentage daily variance of the stock: 100*(open_value - close_value)/open_value
    and add a new column in a new excel file